bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 For more info, see Support Guide and Supported Environment Matrix for Server.

 The tool migrates your platform (_bonita_home_ folder and the database).
 You cannot [change edition](upgrade-from-community-to-a-subscription-edition.md) while migrating.
 If you are running a
-Bonita BPM Subscription Pack edition, you need a valid license for your target version.
+Bonita Subscription Pack edition, you need a valid license for your target version.
 If you are upgrading to a new maintenance version and not changing the minor version number (for example, you are migrating from 6.3.0 to 6.3.1), your current license remains valid after migration.